umasharma-cell/umasharma-cell/README.md

 - 🔭 I'm currently working on enhancing my Full-Stack development skills
 - 🌱 Learning and growing in the MERN stack ecosystem
 - 💬 Ask me about Web Development - I'm always happy to help!
-- ⚡ Fun fact: I'm a Cricket enthusiast 🏏 who codes between matches
+- ⚡ Fun fact: I'm a positive and creative
 - 📫 Reach me at: umas70204@gmail.com
 </div>